 Hello, my name is Norman.

-Dynamic Planning Networks: A model that learns to dynamically construct plans using forward dynamics model.
-We show that it is better to learn how to plan.
+Dynamic Planning Networks: A model that learns to use a state-transition model to dynamically construct plans by optimizing reward and state novelty.
+This work provides evidence that it is indeed better to learn how to plan in an end-to-end manner.

 I worked fulltime at Scaled Inference1 in Palo Alto, CA. My work focused on distributed systems and machine learning.

-I am the author of PLE a reinforcement learning environment for python.
+I am the author of PLE, a reinforcement learning environment for python with over 30 academic citations 750+ github stars.

 Interned at Scaled Inference1 in Palo Alto, CA. My internship focused on the combination of bayesian models and deep neural networks.
 Additionally, I spent time improving modeling speed by porting code to run on GPUs.